akhil-pl/python-async-guide/docs/python_async_guide.md

 - When to use sync vs async
 - How to avoid async anti-patterns that break your server under load

 Too busy⏳ to read the entire post?
-Checkout the A TL;DR summary given after the conclusion.
+Checkout the TL;DR summary given below, else better to skip that.
 This post assumes that you have a basic understanding of the terms like Concurrency, Parallelism, GIL, Thread, Coroutine etc, and uses them mostly without any definition.
 If you have any confusion there is a Glossery session at the end where these terms are explained in details, please reffer that.

----
+## 🧵 TL;DR – Why Your FastAPI App Isn’t Fast (Under Load)
+- Python has a Global Interpreter Lock (GIL), which prevents true parallel execution in threads.
+- FastAPI is built on ASGI and supports high concurrency using async/await.
+- `def` endpoints are run in a ThreadPoolExecutor to avoid blocking the event loop — but thread pools are limited and can be exhausted under load.
+- `async def` endpoints run on the event loop and can handle thousands of I/O-bound requests — if all I/O is done with non-blocking await calls.
+- Calling sync/blocking code (like requests.get()) inside async def freezes the event loop, defeating FastAPI’s concurrency benefits.
+- For CPU-heavy tasks, even async won’t help — use run_in_executor(), BackgroundTasks, or tools like Celery.

+> ✅ Use async def + proper awaitable libraries for I/O
+> 🔁 Offload CPU work to threads or background workers
+> 🚫 Never block the event loop!

 ## 🔍 How Python Executes Code